monolith-php/framework/framework-info.md

 ## Goals

 1. idiomatic language usage
-    1. allows static-analysis with IDE extension
+    1. allows static-analysis without IDE extension or helpers
 2. no compromise for tradition
     1. discovery is part of the process
     2. integration of established tools / standards generally avoided